obonaventure/cnp3/book/lan/lan.rst

 .. index:: ALOHA

 The first version of ALOHAnet, described in [Abramson1970]_, operated as follows.
 First, the terminals and the mainframe exchanged fixed-length frames composed of 704 bits.
 Each frame contained 80 8-bits characters, some control bits and parity information to detect transmission errors.
 Two channels in the 400 MHz range were reserved for the operation of ALOHANet.
 The first channel was used by the mainframe to send frames to all terminals.
 The second channel was shared among all terminals to send frames to the mainframe.
 As all terminals share the same transmission channel, there is a risk of collision.
 To deal with this problem and also transmission errors the mainframe verified the parity bits of the received frame and sent an acknowledgement on its channel for each correctly received frame.
 The terminals on the other hand had to retransmit the unacknowledged frames.
 As for TCP, retransmitting these frames immediately upon expiration of a fixed timeout is not a good approach as several terminals may retransmit their frames at the same time leading to a network collapse.
 A better approach, but still far from perfect, is for each terminal to wait a random amount of time after the expiration of its retransmission timeout.
 This avoids synchronisation among multiple retransmitting terminals.

 The pseudocode below show the operation of an ALOHANet terminal.
+We use this python syntax for all Medium Access Control algorithms described in this chapter.
+The algorithm is run for each new frame that needs to be transmitted.
+It attempts to transmit a frame at most `max` times (`while loop`).
+Each transmission attempt is performed as follows.
+First, the frame is sent.
+Each frame is protected by a timeout.
+Then the terminal waits for either a valid acknowledgement frame or the expiration of its timeout.
+If the terminal receives an acknowledgement, the frame has been delivered correctly and the algorithm terminates.
+Otherwise, the terminal waits for a random time and attempts to retransmit the frame.

 ::